digitalinnovationone/dio-lab-open-source/community/vxctrr.md

 Hi, nice to meet you 😊.

-My name is Victor Gabriel, but you can call me *Victor*.
+My name is Victor Gabriel.
 I`m 24 years old.

-I have worked in the IT area for 2 years, mainly with HelpDesk support, and in August 2023 I started my degree in systems analysis and development.
+I've worked in the IT area for 2 years, mainly with HelpDesk support, and in August 2023 I started my degree in systems analysis and development.
 I am currently studying Java and some Cloud technologies such as AWS and Azure through my efforts in addition to C# in my graduation.

-I'm eager to learn new technologies and enhance my comprehension of technologies.
+I have a initial knowledge with PostGreSQL, SQL Server, Python, HTML, CSS, PHP.
+But the language that i'm focusing is JAVA.

-Welcome to my little place.
+I have experience with some types of technologies, but the focus is in **Infrastructure and **Network**, like Cisco Switches, HP/Aruba Switches, Fortinet Firewalls, and some protocols like DNS, DHCP, NAT, etc..

 ### 📊 Statistics in GitHub